 J.D., WMU-Cooley Law School, Lansing Michigan, USA

-B.Sc., Political Science, Eastern Michigan University, Ypsilanti Michigan, USA
+B.Sc. in Political Science, Eastern Michigan University, Ypsilanti Michigan, USA

-In his spare time, Thomas Corbin has coached for the Dubai Little League and he and his family enjoy traveling, history, politics, science fiction, cartoons and Detroit Tigers Baseball.
+In his spare time, Thomas Corbin has previously coached for the Dubai Little League and he and his family enjoy traveling, history, politics, science fiction, cartoons and Detroit Tigers Baseball.

 Recent Publication Include:

-The Non-Usage of Jury Trials in Papua New Guinea.
-Thomas P. Corbin Jr. and Godfrey Langtry, Role of Law, Human Rights and Social Justice, Justice Systems, Commerce, and Law Curriculum, p.149-160.
-Athens Institute for Educations and Research, https://www.atiner.gr/docs/2017LAW-CONT.htm, ISBN: 978-960-598-104-4.
+- The Non-Usage of Jury Trials in Papua New Guinea.
+Co-Author: Godfrey Langtry, Role of Law, Human Rights and Social Justice, Justice Systems, Commerce, and Law Curriculum, pg.149-160.
+Athens Institute for Education and Research, https://www.atiner.gr/docs/2017LAW-CONT.htm, ISBN: 978-960-598-104-4.
 (2017).